 Donate blood.
-Thousands of blood drives have been cancelled due to the threat of this pandemic, but the need for blood and convalescent plasma has increased significantly.
+Thousands of blood drives have been canceled due to the threat of this pandemic, but the need for blood and convalescent plasma has increased significantly.
 To support social distancing, the Red Cross has made appointments required, but safety is their priority.
 To find a blood drive near you, visit the American Red Cross website.

 Purchase an annual membership.
 Take a look online at the art venues, museums, and theaters that are near you, and consider purchasing an annual membership to enjoy later!
 The Portsmouth Music Hall is offering Membership May, which you can learn more about here.
 The Wright Museum in Wolfeboro, NH also offers memberships.
 They will soon be featuring a new exhibit, Vietnam: The Real War Photographs from the Associated Press, sponsored by Service CU.

 Participate.
 Search for and participate in virtual events!
-With so many events being cancelled, many groups have switched to a virtual platform.
+With so many events being canceled, many groups have switched to a virtual platform.
 Do you like to swim, kayak, or paddleboard?
 Swim with a Mission has switched to a virtual competition, and registration is free!
 Is walking more your speed?
 Check out virtual walks such as The American Heart Association’s Virtual Heart Walk, or the Brain Injury Association’s Virtual Walk by the Sea event.

-Take care of yourself– By following state guidelines, you can help stop the spread, but do not forget to continue to spread joy, kindness and patience.
+Take care of yourself– By following state guidelines, you can help stop the spread, but do not forget to continue to spread joy, kindness, and patience.

 Ultimately, we have all been affected by this in one way or another, but it is a good opportunity for us to come together and do what we can to support each other.
 Do what you can to stay positive and give back if you can.
-If you are in need of assistance, Service Credit Union is always committed to helping their members.
-To learn more about services currently being offered, such as a Relief Loan and loan Skip-A-Pay, click here (https://servicecu.org/we-are-here/).

 Stay well everyone, we will get through this together.